 What to Pack

 Pack some bathing suits, summer clothing, and sunscreen for the Caribbean's warm, bright days.
 Nights can be a bit breezy, so women should pack a light sweater while men should bring long pants.
-If you plan to visit during the holidays, you'll want to bring along some nice attire, especially if you are going to attend a formal Christmas mass or candlelight service.
+If you plan to visit during the holidays, you'll want to bring along some nice attire, especially if you are going to attend a formal Christmas mass, candlelight service, or holiday meal.

 The Caribbean has a broad array of unique Christmas traditions.
 You'll find Christmas Markets in Jamaica, Junkanoo in the Bahamas, parang music on Trinidad, and Sinterklaas and his "Zwarte Piet" (Black Pete) helpers in Aruba and Curacao.

-St. Kitts National Carnival - Every Caribbean island has some sort of Carnival; St. Kitts' is unique in that it runs through Christmas and New Years (mid-December-Jan.
-2) and is both a holiday festival and celebration of national pride.
+- St. Kitts National Carnival: Every Caribbean island has some sort of Carnival; St. Kitts' is unique in that it runs through Christmas and New Years (mid-December through January 2) and is both a holiday festival and celebration of national pride.
 There are pageants, J'ouvert music (calypso-type music), food fairs, and street parties.